xorxornop/ObscurCore/README.md

     }

 The above...
-*	Creates the package with frameshifting payload layout (default)
+*	Creates the package with frameshifting payload layout (default) and a SOSEMANUK-based CSPRNG
 *	Sets up key confirmation for the manifest with BLAKE2B-256 (default)
-*	Adds a file to a package with AES-256/CTR encryption (random key, default) and BLAKE2B-256 EtM authentication (random key, default)
+*	Adds a file to a package with AES-256/CTR encryption (random key, default) and Poly1305-AES EtM authentication (random key and nonce, default)
 *	Derives a package/manifest key (from the supplied one) with scrypt KDF
 *	Writes it out to the output stream